 Many online sellers overlook some of the smaller holidays, choosing instead to focus on the big online shopping days of Black Friday through the Christmas season.
-Holidays like Independence Day, Memorial Day, and St. Patrick’s Day, can all be great money-makers for online retailers.
-Adding marketing campaigns that focus on those smaller holidays can be an effective way to keep your customers engaged all year and increase sales at the same time.
+Holidays like Independence Day, Memorial Day, and St. Patrick’s Day can all be great money-makers for online retailers.
+Developing marketing campaigns that focus on those smaller holidays can be an effective way to keep your customers engaged all year and increase sales at the same time.

 #1 – Go Green with Your Website – In Moderation

 Everyone uses green for their St. Patrick’s Day promotions, it’s sort of an unspoken rule.
 However, it can be more effective to use the color sparingly, and stay true to your company’s brand.
 Show that you’re in the spirit of the holiday, but make sure shoppers can still recognize your brand.

 Here’s a great example from the Travelocity website.
 They didn’t go overboard with green, but are still festive:

 #2 – Feature Any St. Patrick’s Day Related Products

 While it’s not essential to have anything that’s specifically St. Patrick’s Day related, if you have products that are green, Irish, shamrock-shaped, or otherwise relevant, now’s the time to promote them.
 For example, if you sell sports equipment, use an Irish Football Club (soccer, for us Americans) tie-in.
 If you sell skincare or cosmetics, offer discounts on bundles of items that are green.

 ShanOre is a store that sells handcrafted Irish jewelry.
 While the brand sells Irish-themed products all year, for St. Patrick’s Day, ShanOre promotes its Shamrock Collection of beautiful jewelry that features clovers.